苏芒 | சுமாங்

 In the event of a LRT service disruption affecting Sumang station, rail bridging services may be activated to ply affected stretches of the Punggol LRT.
 In which case, the buses can be boarded from the following bus stops:

-There are no bridging services for West Loop Inner.
 Free regular bus services may be offered at bus stops connected to LRT stations.

 Passenger Usage Patterns